 Bank Address: Habib Bank Ltd, Agriculture University Branch, Peshawar, Pakistan

-Note: A scanned copy of proof of payment must be sent via email (firstname.lastname@example.org) and write manuscript ID and the title in the subject line.
+Note: A scanned copy of Processing Fee payment/slip must be sent via email to (firstname.lastname@example.org) and write manuscript ID and the title in the subject line.

 Acceptance of Research Article*

 After completion of review process, if the article is accepted for publication information will be passed on to the first/corresponding author.
 After payment of publication/printing charges as shown in the table below and bank details above, articles are processed for publication.